 Generally, runway models are between the ages of 14 to 19.
 You can get over-the-hill quickly in this industry.

 Most runway models wear a size 0, 2, or 4 because Designers feel as though their clothes look better on skinny models.

 The two general types of models are editorial models and runway models.
 Want to be on a billboard or a magazine?
 Be an editorial model.
 Want to wear fur and twirl around for a crowd?
 Practice your pouty face and strut as a runway model.

-Runway beauties tend to have wide set eyes, long legs, high cheekbones and are far from what it means to have an average physique.
+Runway beauties tend to have wide set eyes, long legs, high cheekbones, and are far from what it means to have an average physique.
 After all, the average woman in America wears a size 12 or 14.
-So if you’re average and if you are not as thin as the runway or editorial industries prefer, there is still a place for you in the profession, Catalogue models, print models, commercial models, body part models and even some editorial models do not have to fit the strict requirements of the runway.
-In fact, catalogues like J.C.
-Penny’s needs models of all ages and types to sell clothes.
+So if you're average and if you are not as thin as the runway or editorial industries prefer, there is still a place for you in the profession.
+Catalog models, print models, commercial models, body part models, and even some editorial models do not have to fit the strict requirements of the runway.
+In fact, catalogs like J.C.
+Penny's needs models of all ages and types to sell clothes.
 Models are needed to sell products and business services everywhere.
 Heck, you can even open up a fishing magazine and see a model making a perfect cast.

 Real, or poser?
 How to tell if you’re sitting in a legitimate Modeling Agency's Office:

 • If you are there at 9:00pm at night, there's a good chance the agency is not for real.
 Professional agencies keep normal 9am to 5pm business hours.